-Until 1998, a person’s psychological state was generally categorized as either normal or abnormal.
+Until 1998, a person’s psychological state was generally categorised as either normal or abnormal.
 If mental illness was not at play, it was widely accepted that there was nothing left to do—that is, until psychologist Martin Seligman coined the term Positive Psychology.

 We now know there’s more than simply existing.
 We know that “normal” doesn’t have to be good enough.
 We can pursue a euphoric mental state, complete with feelings of happiness, contentedness and wellbeing.
 We can focus on our strengths, rather than our weaknesses—or bolster the good instead of always trying to fix the bad.
 As a whole, the professional psychological community can give us more ways to make the good better, rather than simply making the bad tolerable.